wiire-a/pixiewps/README.md

 # Supported platforms

-Pixiewps can be compiled and installed on a wide variety of platforms including [OpenWrt](https://openwrt.org/) / [LEDE](https://lede-project.org/) and Android.
+Pixiewps can be compiled for a wide variety of platforms including Android.
 On Windows it can be compiled with [MinGW](http://www.mingw.org/).
 Be sure to have installed phtread support.

+Since version 1.4.1 it has been included in [OpenWrt](https://openwrt.org/) and [LEDE](https://lede-project.org/) official repositories.

 ## Versioning convention
 The version numbering is in the form `1.x.y`, where `x` usually indicates a major release, and `y` a minor release, typically bug fixing or other small changes.
 Every major release starts with `y = 0` and should be considered unstable in the first hours of publishing, even if not marked as such.